-Official: Suicide car bomber kills 2 people in Afghanistan
+Officials: Suicide car bomber kills 6 in Afghanistan

-KABUL, Afghanistan (AP) — An Afghan official says at least two people have been killed when a suicide car bomber attacked an army base in southern Helmand province.
+KABUL, Afghanistan (AP) — A Taliban suicide bomber attacked an army base in southern Helmand province Saturday killing four civilians and two soldiers, officials said.

+Omar Zwak, spokesman for the provincial governor in Helmand, said three civilians and two soldiers were wounded in the attack in Nad Ali district.
+The bomber targeted the base using a mini-van, said Zwak.

 Maj.
-Abdul Qadeer Bahadorzai, the army corps commander’s spokesman in the south, says two soldiers and two civilians were also wounded in Saturday’s attack in Nad Ali district.
-He said the dead toll could change after he gets a final report.
+Abdul Qadeer Bahadorzai, the army corps commander’s spokesman in the south, confirmed the attack.
+He said the death toll could change.

 No one immediately claimed responsibility for the attack, but Taliban insurgents announced the start of their annual spring offensive last Wednesday, at a time when insurgents are already regularly launching attacks and battling security forces.